Great H of Scotland: Wedding at Notre-Dame

+In Scotland

+Scottish inventories mention the great diamond and ruby of Mary's "H", with an associated small gold chain.
+Mary was allowed to keep this jewel after the death of her husband Francis II of France in 1561 and brought it to Scotland.
+She had to return the Egg of Naples and other pieces regarded as French crown jewels.
+In 1578, the Great 'H' was described as:The jowell callit the greit Hary with the letter H contening a grit diament and a grit ruby.

-The jewel, as its name suggests, may have been a present from Henri II of France, and a similar jewel was listed in an inventory of French crown jewels made in 1551.
+The jewel, as its name suggests, may have been a present from Henri II of France and Catherine de' Medici, and a similar jewel was listed in an inventory of French crown jewels made in 1551, a red-enamelled and diamond-set letter "H" with a cabochon ruby below.
 It has sometimes been suggested the Great H was a gift from Henry VII to Margaret Tudor, mother of James V of Scotland.
 James V, Mary's father, owned a different 'H' jewel, a hat badge with a ruby and two figures with the letter 'H', possibly a gift from Henry VIII of England, or a jewel formerly belonging to Margaret Tudor.

 Mary hoped to add the "Great H" to the crown jewels of Scotland in memory of her reign, in a list of potential bequests she made in childbed in 1566.
 She left a second lesser gold "H" which included a cabochon ruby and a pendant pearl to Lord Darnley.